 Escaping the daily grind and retiring to an exotic locale where you can spend your golden years exploring and enjoying a new setting might actually make your retirement nest egg go a lot further.

-GOBankingRates used Numbeo, an online pricing database, to identify 50 countries that are the cheapest in the world to live during retirement.
-The countries are ranked by five key affordability metrics.
-Each metric is measured against what you would find in New York City:
+To assist in your retirement planning, GOBankingRates used Numbeo, an online pricing database, to identify 50 countries that are the cheapest in the world to live during retirement.
+The countries are ranked by four key affordability metrics, and each metric is measured against what you would find in New York City:

-- Consumer price index: Includes costs of local goods and services, including restaurants, groceries, transportation and utilities
+- Cost-of-living index: Includes the costs of local goods and services, such as restaurants, groceries, transportation and utilities

-- Rent index: Includes typical rental prices in the country
+- Average rent: The typical rental price in the country

 - Groceries index: Includes typical grocery prices in the country